-Product Safety ✓ page 51 Evidence of Recalls
+Evidence of Recalls

 Of course, undertaking a recall can generate more litigation.
 Deserving and undeserving plaintiffs who may have been injured by a particular product are much more likely to sue if there has been a recall of that product.
 And, defending such cases can be difficult, although not impossible.
-Plaintiffs should be required to prove that the aspect of the product that caused the recall also caused the injury before they could get testimony admitted on the recall.
-Also, it is possible that the judge will rule that the recall is a "subsequent remedial measure" and, therefore, not admissible to prove a defect.
+Plaintiff should be required to prove that the injury was caused by that aspect of the product that caused the recall before they could get testimony admitted on the recall.
+Also, it is possible that the judge will rule that the recall is a "subsequent remedial measure" and therefore not admissible to prove a defect.

-And, the manufacturer can retain an expert to defend the adequacy of the recall so, in the event the recall gets into evidence, they have something to say.
-The question of recall adequacy is based on negligence and, therefore, the plaintiff must first show that the manufacturer could have done a better job.
-However, they then need to prove that if the manufacturer did a better job, that the plaintiff's product would have been recalled, and the accident would not have happened.
+And, the manufacturer can retain an expert to defend the adequacy of the recall so, in the event it gets into evidence, they have something to say.
+The question of recall adequacy is based on negligence and therefore the plaintiff must first show that the manufacturer could have done a better job.
+However, they then need to prove that if the manufacturer did a better job, that the plaintiff's product would have been recalled and the accident would not have happened.
 That may be hard to do.

 It is very easy to argue that more could be done in a recall.
 And virtually all recalls are only modestly effective.
 Therefore, manufacturers rightly worry about a jury ruling that their recall was inadequate.
-Not only could that result in creating challenging evidence in future litigation, but it might also trigger an additional report to the CPSC because the corrective action the manufacturer undertook has been deemed inadequate by a jury.
-As a result, in my experience, where inadequate recall is alleged, many of these cases are settled before trial.
+Not only could that result in creating challenging evidence in future litigation, but it might also trigger an additional report to the CPSC because the corrective action you undertook has been deemed inadequate.
+As a result, in my experience, where inadequate recall is alleged, most of these cases are settled short of trial.

-For more on recall adequacy, see Ross, Adequate and Reasonable Product Recalls, For the Defense, Defense Research Institute, Inc., October 2003 and Ross, Recall Effectiveness: An Update, Strictly Speaking, Defense Research Institute, Inc., March 28, 2013.
+For more on recall adequacy, see Ross, 'Adequate and Reasonable Product Recalls,' For the Defense, Defense Research Institute, Inc., October 2003 and Ross, 'Recall Etlectiveness: An Update,' Strictly Speaking, Defense Research Institute, Inc., March 28, 2013.